 Jack's sad face morphed into a wide grin.
 "Oooh, Macadamia nut?"

 "Of course!"
 She handed it to Jack, and the man gobbled it down.

-Fenton gaped at his parents and then turned to Valerie, relieved and disappointed to see a torn expression on her face.
+Fenton gaped at his parents, but he shouldn't be surprised-they didn't care about the ghost boy's wellbeing.
+He turned to Valerie, relieved and disappointed to see a torn expression on her face.
 "What about Phantom?" he directed at her.